Tesla Charging Port Replacement: Complete DIY Guide (2026)

 Step 1: Safety First β Disable High Voltage

-- Put the car in Park
+- Put the car in Park on a level surface

 - Go to Controls > Safety > Power Off β wait for the car to fully shut down